Bakit Kinagat ni Adan ang Mansanas ni Eba?: Plot

-The story revolves around Ambo (Dolphy), who portrays the typical middle-aged Filipino alpha male.
-All the women from the small town adore him, but he clearly shows no interest until he saw the woman of his dreams named Evelyn (Beverly Vergel).
+The story revolves around Ambo, who portrays the typical middle-aged Filipino alpha male.
+All the women from the small town adore him, but he clearly shows no interest until he saw the woman of his dreams named Evelyn.
 Ambo tries to court Evelyn, but winning her heart seems impossible.
 Eventually, Ambo succeeds but quickly discovers a downside to Evelyn – she refuses to have sex with Ambo for fear of becoming pregnant.
 After some shenanigans, they eventually get to consummate the marriage, but Ambo instead winds up becoming pregnant.